 Soldiers stationed overseas in Korea or Germany know this all too well: You can’t even leave post without a battle buddy by your side.
 Drunk, American GIs being tossed into a foreign city without any means of figuring out how to get back in time for formation is actually pretty common.

 Sure, now you run the risk of leaving two soldiers more lost than a butterbar on the BOLC land nav course, but the odds are better that they’ll at least be safe while they’re trying to find their way back.

-4. It's been proven that dumb stuff happens less frequently
+With the buddy system, it’s been proven that dumb stuff happens less frequently

 As with everything in the Army, there have been studies upon studies that have analyzed the efficacy versus the cost of telling your squad to be friends with one another.
 Because, you know, even the Army can make something as simple as drinking a beer with your friend into a PowerPoint slideshow.

 It’s simple, really.
 Soldiers who have a person that’ll say, “what are you doing, you friggin’ idiot?!” are less likely to end up in the commander’s office.

 Everyone needs a good, steady shoulder every now and again.
 It’s the least you can do for someone who’ll do the same for you.